-Official: Indicted Maryland state senator to resign
+Official: Indicted Maryland lawmaker submits resignation

 - Grand jury won't indict 2 Columbus, Ohio, police officers who shot black man

-Oaks was indicted last year, but he had continued to take his seat in the Senate.
-Last month, the Senate president removed him from the Senate Finance Committee.
+Oaks has a motions hearing scheduled before U.S. District Judge Richard Bennett in Baltimore on Thursday morning.
+Oaks’ attorneys didn’t immediately return calls seeking comment.
 A trial on the bribery allegations is scheduled for April 16, a week after the legislative session ends.

-Note: This story has been corrected with the proper spelling of Weissmann.
+Oaks represented Baltimore in the House from 1983 until early 1989.
+In 1988, he was convicted of theft and misconduct in office charges for stealing thousands of dollars from his re-election fund.
+He received a five-year suspended sentence and lost his House seat as a result.
+But in 1994, Oaks was re-elected to the House, where he served until last year, when he was appointed to replace a senator who retired.

+Oaks was indicted last year, but continued in the Maryland Senate even though he was removed from his post on the Senate Finance Committee last month.